 (1) The Terms and Conditions of Purchase set out below are the exclusive integral part of the contractual relations between us and the contractor.
 This shall also apply for ongoing business relations, including in cases in which the contract is concluded by telephone, facsimile or other means of telecommunication.
 Terms and conditions of purchase of the contractor that deviate from these terms and conditions of purchase shall only be valid in individual cases and only if this has been explicitly confirmed and recognised in writing.
 Neither our silence nor acceptance or payment of the service shall apply as recognition or confirmation.

-(2) All relevant legal regulations in the field of approvals, accident prevention, industrial safety (Machine Protection Act, Ordinance on Hazardous Working Substances and similar), environmental protection as well as all authoritative guidelines and directives by responsible bodies (in particular supervisory authorities, employer’s liability insurance associations, professional associations and similar) as well as the accepted rules of technology shall apply with lower priority.
+(2) All relevant legal regulations in the field of approvals, accident prevention, occupational safety (Machine Protection Act, Ordinance on Hazardous Working Substances and similar), environmental protection as well as all authoritative guidelines and directives by responsible bodies (in particular supervisory authorities, employer’s liability insurance associations, professional associations and similar) as well as the accepted rules of technology shall apply with lower priority.

 (6) Title shall pass to us upon handover of the goods.

+II.
 Prices and payment terms

 (1) The agreed prices are fixed prices excluding value added tax and including transport costs and the costs of packing that prevents transport damage; they are to be understood as free place of destination as indicated in the order.
 The contractor must take back packing material upon request by us.
 The risk of any form of cost increases resulting subsequent to conclusion of the contract shall be borne by the contractor.
 Price increases are also excluded if the delivery is to be made or is made more than 4 months following conclusion of the contract.

 (2) Over or under deliveries are not permitted without our consent.
-Partial deliveries shall not apply as fulfilment, not even as partial fulfilment, and can be rejected by us.
+Partial deliveries shall not be deemed as fulfilment, not even as partial fulfilment, and can be rejected by us.
 Over-deliveries must be collected at the contractor’s own expense on request by us; failure to comply with this requirement within an appropriate period set by us shall entitle us to return over-deliveries at the expense of the contractor.